rfangit/rfangit.github.io/_posts/2025-04-19-conservative_pinns.md

 ## Introduction

-[**Hamiltonian Neural Networks**](https://arxiv.org/pdf/1906.01563v1){:target="_blank"} are a type of physics informed neural network, or PINN.
+[**Hamiltonian Neural Networks**](https://arxiv.org/pdf/1906.01563v1){:target="_blank"} are a type of physics informed neural network (PINN).
 Their predictions result in more physically accurate simulations since they conserve energy, making them attractive for physics purposes.

 They work by using coordinates $(x_1, x_2, ..., x_n)$ to predict a scalar $U(x_1, ..., x_n)$, and then automatic differentiation computes the gradients $\left(\frac{dU}{dx_1}, ..., \frac{dU}{dx_n}\right)$ which are compared to training data.
 This differential structure guarantees its predictions will conserve energy, whereas a network that predict gradients directly generally does not conserve energy.